Black-browed mountain greenbul: Taxonomy and systematics

 The black-browed greenbul was originally described in the genus Xenocichla (a synonym for Bleda) and then classified in Andropadus.
 It was re-classified to the new genus Arizelocichla in 2010.
-Some authorities have considered the Uluguru greenbul to be a subspecies of the black-browed greenbul.
-Alternate names for the black-browed greenbul include the black-browed mountain greenbul, Morogoro yellow-necked greenbul, northern mountain greenbul and southern mountain greenbul.
+Some authorities have considered the Uluguru mountain greenbul to be a subspecies of the black-browed greenbul.
+Alternate names for the black-browed mountain greenbul include the black-browed greenbul, Morogoro yellow-necked greenbul, northern mountain greenbul and southern mountain greenbul.